suryakchoudhary/EOS/CLASS/Topic.md

 - Header(.h file contain declaration) vs Library.

-- Fork : To create a process.
+- Fork : To create a process. "man 2 fork".

+- PID : Process ID
+    - getpid()

+- PPID : Parent Process ID
+    - getppid()

+- Opeque Datatype : Actually, we don't know which datatype or returntyoe is inside it.
+We should only know its usage and purpose.